sanishtj/ppi-test/README.md

 The contact info is stored in an Azure table on the production web site, delivered by the contacts [rest api](https://ppipubsiteservices.azurewebsites.net/api/contacts/en).

 A sample of the English contacts data is provided in the json file included in this project.
-Use the API, however, and not this smampla data when building your solution.
+Use the API, however, and not this sample data when building your solution.

 For the purposes of this test please create a REST API that provides a simple search capability and returns either an office or a contact (person)